vasylsidnenko/swift-ai-api/README.md

 3. **Easy Extensibility**: New providers added by creating `*_agent.py` in `mcp/agents`.
 4. **Dynamic Model Availability**: Only active providers/models are shown.

+## MCP Server

+The `mcp_server` directory contains the core server code for the MCP (Multi-Component Platform) server.
+It includes main server logic, agent orchestration, and supporting scripts.
+See `mcp_server/README.md` for detailed usage, structure, and setup instructions.

 ## Installation

 ### Prerequisites